TehFlux/iftools/ifobject/README.md

 + [libsigc++](http://libsigc.sourceforge.net/)
 + pthread
 + [tinyxml](http://www.grinninglizard.com/tinyxml/)
-  A version suitable for use with ifobject, including Scons build scripts for a dynamic library is, included in the repository.
+  A version suitable for use with ifobject, including Scons build scripts for a dynamic library, is included in the IFObject repository.

 The following dependencies are optional, but highly recommended: